1234567Yang/YPortable/README.md

 ```

 ## Contribution

-Please just create a Pull requests to contribute.
+Thanks for those who contributed this repositories.
 <br>
-Any contribution is acceptable if there are no problems.
+If you want to contribute, please just create a Pull requests to contribute and **any** contribution is acceptable if there are no problems.